goto40/self-dsl/docs/xtext_code_generation_xtend.md

 Note:

-  * This following example als illustrates how to get the root of the model (val model=...).
+  * This following example also illustrates how to get the root of the model (val model=...).
 This object can be passed to a function generating some text from it.